reema0814/Threat-Protection-with-XDR/Labguide/lab7_investigate_incidents.md

    ![](./media/7-2.png)

-1. If the "New incident experience" pop-up appears, follow the prompts by reading the information by selecting the **Next** button.
+1. If the New incident experience pop-up appears, follow the prompts by reading the information by selecting the **Next** button.

 1. On the left blade of the incident, change the Status to **Active** and then select **Apply**.